Whitson Wells PMG LLC

 Since 2001, I have managed the integration of a variety of niche retail and promotional products companies under the Whitson Wells umbrella.

 Before Lance Armstrong hit the finish line, we were selling “awareness bracelets” online.
-While we provided B2B services, our niche was the packaging of apparel and towels that would be attached to DVD’s (think Marvel, Call of Duty, Breaking Bad) liquor “on-pack” and Pepsi vending machine bottles.
+For years, our niche was the packaging of t-shirts and towels that would be attached to DVD’s — think Marvel, Call of Duty, Breaking Bad — liquor bottle “on packs” and Pepsi vending programs that dispense full size tee shirts inside the bottles.
+We also had the capability to emboss a dimple pattern into golf towels.

 THE WEINBERG STORY: